LODSContent/DP-060T00A-Migrating-your-Database-to-Cosmos-DB/Labs/Lab 2 - Migrate MongoDB Workloads to Cosmos DB.md

     dotnet run
     ```

 1. At the **Enter Device Number** prompt, enter a value between 0 and 99.
 The application will query the database, calculate the statistics, and display the results.
-Press **Q** to quit the application.
+Press <kbd>Q + Enter</kbd> to quit the application.

 ## Exercise 3: Migrate the MongoDB Database to Cosmos DB